 2. "Puppy-proof" your house.
-Much like baby-proofing your home to keep your little ones safe, it's important to take a walk around your home and look for potential dangers for pets too.
+Much like to keep your little ones safe, it's important to take a walk around your home and look for potential dangers for pets too.
 Store household cleaning fluids (and items you don't want your new pet to chew) in a safe place, tape down electrical cords, and make sure anything fragile or heavy is stored in a place where it can't be knocked over by your curious new addition.

 3. Help your pet adjust to a new environment.
-The ASPCA recommends that you make a plan to prepare for your new pet's arrival.
+The ASPCA recommends that you make a for your new pet's arrival.
 For example, if you're getting a dog, bring him home on a weekend you don't have much going on.
 This will give you both an opportunity to get to know one another and spend some quality time together, giving the animal time to get comfortable with a new space.
 A cat, though, may need some time alone to get used to his new home.
 The ASPCA advises that you let your cat get comfortable in a small area of your home at first.
 Select a quiet place, such as a bedroom or small room away from foot traffic, and provide a litter box, food and water, toys and a scratching post.
 Some cats may only need a couple of days to make themselves at home, but others might need more time to adjust.

 4. Schedule a vet appointment.
 Bring your new pet to a veterinarian as soon as possible - ideally within the first week of bringing him home.
 The vet can answer your questions, discuss spaying or neutering options, make sure there are no conditions that need treating, and set up a vaccination schedule to keep your pet safe.